firstdraft/guides/getting-started-with-cloud-9.md

 ## Starting the server

-On Cloud9, you can't just run `rails server` or `rails s`, so don't try.
+On Cloud9, you can't just run `rails server`, so don't try.

 The full command you need to start the server is